-The oral Albrioza, developed by Amylyx Pharmaceuticals under the codename AMX0035 and implemented in a suspension powder formulation, aims to inhibit motor neuron dysfunction and death.
+The oral Relyvrio/Albrioza, developed by Amylyx Pharmaceuticals under the codename AMX0035 and formulated in a suspension powder, aims to inhibit motor neuron dysfunction and death.

 Existing medical interventions for ALS are mainly symptomatic therapies for complications of amyotrophic lateral sclerosis.
 Specific drugs, such as riluzole and edaravone, work with very modest efficacy, only slightly limiting the progression of pathology.